IBM/universal-connectors/filter-plugin/logstash-filter-intersystems-iris-guardium/README.md

 The plug-in is free and open-source (Apache 2.0).
 It can be used as a starting point to develop additional filter plug-ins for the Guardium universal connector.

 ## 1. IRIS Environment Setup and Installation
+This plug-in was developed and tested against an Ubuntu instance on AWS EC2, but any instance should work.
 ### Create ubuntu Instance using AWS EC2 instance

 #### Procedure: